shaan11s/soccer-yolo-tracking/readme.md

 ## Data Notes

-- Data originally had a large mixup of labels.
-Many players were marked as balls, and many balls as players.
-If there was an object 25% or less the size of the average player in a frame, and it was not marked as the ball while another object was then it was swapped!
-This made the data usable even with various flaws in the annotations.
+- The original dataset contained significant labeling inconsistencies, with many players mislabeled as balls and vice versa.
+To address this, a correction rule was applied: if an object in a frame was 25% or less the size of the average player and was not labeled as the ball—while a larger object was incorrectly labeled as such—the labels were swapped.
+This heuristic allowed flawed annotations to be corrected, making the dataset more reliable for training.

 ---